mcdemarco/the-new-kitchen-cookbook/poultry/treda.md

 1. Brown onions in oil.
 2. Add tomatoes, first three spices, and chicken.
 Saute 5 minutes.
 3. Add water, remaining spices, and lentils.
 Cover and cook on medium 40 minutes on stovetop, or pressure cook on high for 20 minutes.
-(Release pressure either way.)
+(Release pressure as you like.)
 4. Serve over pasta or crusty bread.

 ## Variants